 Figure 1-8.
 Integrated architecture for social media data analysis

-At the bottom layer, we use NoSQL databases as the storage substrate, which can provide scalable storage of large social media datasets and efficient random access to fine-grained social messages.
-To address the requirements for novel indexing techniques, we propose a fully customizable indexing framework that can be generally integrated with most NoSQL databases.
-With this framework, users can define customized index structures that contain the exact necessary information about the original social media data, so as to achieve efficient evaluation of queries about interesting social events and activities.
-By choosing proper mappings between the abstract index structures and the storage units provided by the underlying NoSQL database, efficient indexing of historical and streaming data can be achieved.
-We realize and verify our framework with IndexedHBase [82], a specific implementation on HBase [19].

-To achieve efficient execution of the whole analysis workflow, we extend IndexedHBase to build an analysis architecture based on YARN (Yet Another Resource Negotiator) [149], which is specially designed for dynamic scheduling of analysis tasks using different parallel processing frameworks.
-In the batch analysis module, we develop a parallel query evaluation strategy and a set of analysis algorithms using various parallel processing frameworks, including Hadoop MapReduce [98], Twister [59], etc. These can be used as basic building blocks for composing different workflows.
+To achieve efficient execution of the whole analysis workflow, we extend IndexedHBase to build an analysis architecture based on YARN (Yet Another Resource Negotiator) [154], which is specially designed for dynamic scheduling of analysis tasks using different parallel processing frameworks.
+In the batch analysis module, we develop a parallel query evaluation strategy and a set of analysis algorithms using various parallel processing frameworks, including Hadoop MapReduce [99], Twister [60], etc. These can be used as basic building blocks for composing different workflows.
 In addition, parallel batch indexing and data loading mechanisms for handling historical data are developed based on the functionality of the customizable indexing framework.
 Moreover, we extend the usage of customized indices beyond basic queries to sophisticated mining and analysis algorithms, and demonstrate the significant performance improvement that can be achieved by exploring the value of indexing.
 We use real data, queries, and previously published analysis workflows from Truthy to evaluate the performance of these modules.
-Our results demonstrate that compared with implementations based on existing text indexing techniques on a widely adopted NoSQL database (Riak [122]), our data loading mechanism is faster by multiple times, and our query evaluation strategy can be faster by up to two orders of magnitude.
+Our results demonstrate that compared with implementations based on existing text indexing techniques on a widely adopted NoSQL database (Riak [125]), our data loading mechanism is faster by multiple times, and our query evaluation strategy can be faster by up to two orders of magnitude.
 Finally, parallel analysis algorithms are tens to hundreds of times faster than the old sequential implementation on Truthy, thus leading to much more efficient analysis workflows.

 To achieve efficient parallel processing of stream data, we use the Storm stream processing engine as the basis of the stream analysis module, and develop a parallel stream data loading mechanism based on the online indexing functionality of the customizable indexing framework.
-Preliminary performance tests show that we are able to process a stream whose speed is five times faster than the current Twitter gardenhose stream [66] with only 8 parallel stream loaders.
+Preliminary performance tests show that we are able to process a stream whose speed is five times faster than the current Twitter gardenhose stream [67] with only 8 parallel stream loaders.
 To support more sophisticated stream clustering algorithms, we create a separate synchronization channel by using the pub-sub messaging system ActiveMQ [16], and combine its functionality together with Storm to coordinate the synchronization process.
 Furthermore, to deal with the problem caused by the high-dimensionality of the data, we propose a novel synchronization strategy that broadcasts the dynamic changes (“deltas”) of the clusters rather than the whole centroid vectors.
 Performance evaluation shows that this synchronization mechanism can help the parallel algorithm achieve nice sub-linear scalability, and the algorithm can process the Twitter 10% data stream (“gardenhose”) in real-time with 96-way parallelism.